Vintage Petrol Pumps

 Here are some we have unearthed.

-This was the first pump that Fergus and Gibbs found.
-It was nestled near a farm building near Holt, Norfolk.
+← This was the first pump that Fergus and Gibbs found and purchased.
+It was nestling near a farm building near Holt, Norfolk.

 At 169.5 cm (5ft 6 3/4" ) tall the Avery Hardoll AH101 was introduced in the 1950s.

-This model was superseeded by the Model 'S' which was approx 6 inches smaller.
+This model was superseded by the Model 'S' which was approx 6 inches smaller.

 Avery Hardoll 3000 series, circa 1960-70s, vintage petrol pump in BP livery.